 Forest bathing – Shinrin-yoku – is a top trend for healthy living.
 The idea is to immerse one’s self in nature to awaken all five senses.
-Studies show that spending time in nature reduces stress and increases well-being.
+Studies show that spending time outdoors in nature reduces stress and increases well-being.
 It’s actually the cornerstone of preventive health care and natural healing in Japanese medicine.
 And it’s the latest fitness trend to hit the USA.
+Many are using this outdoor time to work on their strength without using any equipment.

 Fortunately, you don’t have to travel far to immerse yourself in nature in the Triangle.
 Yes, there are plenty of parks and trails here, but there are also four amazing public gardens in this part of North Carolina where you can spend hours soaking up nature’s best.
 While three of these gardens have free admission, becoming a member opens the doors to many deals and discounts with member privileges at all.